-If your phone battery dying so fast all of a sudden than usual, don’t panic.
-Here we have a guide on how to make the phone battery last longer.
+Stop your battery from draining so fast, and make it last longer.
+If your phone battery is dying so quickly all of a sudden than usual, don’t panic.
+Here, we have a guide on how to make the phone battery last longer.
 There are many ways to stop your battery from draining so fast.
 So let’s go.

 Why is my phone battery dying so fast all of a sudden?